 - The applicant must have conducted at least 15 mediations as the sole mediator or the mediation chairperson.

-- Observation by and approval of the RAC (at least three Chartered Mediators – the“Assessors”) of the applicant conducting an actual mediation or a mediation role play as a sole mediator.
+- Observation by and approval of the Regional Assessment Committee (RAC) (at least three Chartered Mediators – the“Assessors”) of the applicant conducting an actual mediation or a mediation role play as a sole mediator.

 Please contact your Regional Affiliate for Application Forms, Filing fees and any specialized Criteria:

 If your Regional Affiliate does not have a customized application form, please complete this form: ADRIC C.Med Designation Application Form.